LucasEmmanuello/EvalSQL/README.md

-# testGit
-be aware of the link
+the link is a lie
-never approach it
-never touch it